Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A view of the Pacific Ocean behind the dunes

-Dispersed camping is also available right on the sand, within walking distance of the beach.
+Dispersed camping is also available right on the sand and within walking distance of the beach, making this an excellent place to go camping in Oregon.

 Timberline Lodge Ski Resort